parshenko/catresume/README.md

-This is my learning board and some test files that i practis on
+This is my learning board and some test files that I practice on